paulfioravanti/paulfioravanti.github.io/_posts/2023-12-07-coding-test-review-culture-amp.md

 end
 ```

-We can "hoist" this type up to the `SurveyTool.SurveyParser` boundary module and
+...we can "hoist" this type up to the `SurveyTool.SurveyParser` boundary module
-expose it there:
+and expose it there:

 **`lib/survey_tool/survey_parser.ex`**